ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > In New York she was often dragged off by her boyfriend to downtown jazz concerts, where she struggled to make sense of what sounded like nothing but cacophony.

 Greek prefix *caco-*, meaning "bad".

+## CUR

+from the Latin verb *curare*, means basically "care for".

+### curative

+Having to do with curing diseases.

+> As soon as the antibiotic entered his system, he imagined he could begin to feel its curative effects.

+### curator

+Someone in charge of something where things are on exhibit, such as a collection, a museum, or a zoo.

+> In recent decades, zoo curators have tried to make the animals' surroundings more and more like their natural homes.

+### procure

+To get possession of; obtain

+> Investigators were looking into the question of how the governor had procured such a huge loan at such a favorable rate.

+While *procure* has the general meaning of "obtain", it usually implies that some effort is required.
+In many business offices, a particular person is responsible for procuring supplies, and government agencies have formal *procurement* polcies.

+### sinecure

+A job or position requiring little work but usually providing some income.

+> The job of Dean of Students at any college is no sinecure; the hours can be long and the work draining.